Valutis

 Follow these 6 steps to sharpen your leadership perspective and focus.
 Remember, this is a longer-term process.
 Keep track as you lead others; capture what works well and not so well.

 Be deliberate as a Leader.
 Know what you stand for – know your style.
-Make an effort to hone your skill – refine your technique and improve.
+Try to hone your skill – refine your technique and improve.
 It is a continuous Journey.
 If you are going to be a leader – be a leader with an identity!

 Know anyone who could benefit from these ideas – please share!